This Is America: Riding Coast to Coast, USA 2019

 Snails were slowly sliding inside large flowers.
 A variety of floral color was sprinkled along the hillsides from the wildflower blooms.
 They were inevitably bright in the sunshine, but were now dulled to beautiful pastel colors in the light wisps of mist.

 I met a kid at the restaurant.
 He was from Illinois.
 He was 22 years old.
 He told me the job opportunities back home led to nowhere, so he packed up a suitcase and started driving toward California in search of change.
 I asked him what he was waiting around for and he told me the owner might be stopping in and he was going to apply for a job.
 I wonder how many kids in America have this dream of just packing it up and heading for California.

-When the rain cleared, I started moving again.
+When the rain stopped, I started moving again.
 There was quite a long descent, and I was back to riding around sea level, maybe 30 feet or so above it.
 The road opened up completely, and I didn’t notice the mountains in the distance.